TomboFry/microlight/README.md

 ## Requirements

 * **PHP v7**
+  Being developed on PHP 7.2, although it probably will work on 5.5 and above
+* **PDO SQLite**
-* **MySQL** - may potentially be database agnostic, I haven't gotten that far yet though.
+  I would like it to be database agnostic, but I haven't gotten that far yet.

 ## Installation